ikhramts/NNX.Website/docs/reference/nnMakeSimpleGradientTrainer.md

 ### Role of the neural network

 The formulas above have purposefully omitted details on how to calculate the neural network's error gradient, \\(\nabla E(\mathbf{w}_{t-1})\\).
-Like any other trainer in NNX, Simple Gradient Trainer is a generic trainer that can act on any neural network supported by NNX; the specifics of calculating the gradient are therefore provided by the neural network that the trainer acts on.
+Like any other trainer in NNX, `SimpleGradientTrainer` is a generic trainer that can act on any neural network supported by NNX; the specifics of calculating the gradient are therefore provided by the neural network that the trainer acts on.
 These details can be found on reference page for the neural network, e.g. [Multilayer perceptron](MultilayerPerceptron.html).